samsararu/satellite_foreman_easy-installer/README.md

     Here you can see an output example
     ```
-    (installer) satellite_foreman_easy-installer]# ansible-playbook -i inventory.yml -e "server_group=foreman01" foreman.yml
+    (installer) satellite_foreman_easy-installer]# ansible-playbook -e "server_group=foreman01" foreman.yml
     ...
     PLAY RECAP **********************************************************************************************************
-    10.10.10.10                : ok=12   changed=1    unreachable=0    failed=0    skipped=2    rescued=0    ignored=0
+    10.0.0.4               : ok=12   changed=1    unreachable=0    failed=0    skipped=2    rescued=0    ignored=0
     ```

-    Once you get this output, you should be able to access your server via `https://10.10.10.10` and be able to authenticate in your fresh Foreman server.
+    Once you get this output, you should be able to access your server via `https://10.0.0.4` and be able to authenticate in your fresh Foreman server.

 ---